babaukhaiso/duchboy/README.md

 **This APP is no longer updated.**<br>

-1. Rclone with 21vianet patch and Gclone mod. 融合了世纪互联补丁和 Gclone 模组的 Rclone。
+1. Rclone with 21vianet patch and Gclone mod.
-2. Support mount double cloud drive. 支持双网盘挂载同步。
+2. Support mount double cloud drive.
-3. Improve performance of the built-in Aria2c and Rclone. 大幅提升内置 Aria2c 和 Rclone 性能。
+3. Improve performance of the built-in Aria2c and Rclone.
-4. Unpack(Beta) ZIP/RAR/7Z with password or sub-volume. 解压分卷或带密码的压缩包（测试）。
+4. Unpack(Beta) ZIP/RAR/7Z with password or sub-volume.
-5. Fix some little issues in fork source. 修复项目源的一些其他小问题。
+5. Fix some little issues in fork source.

 ## Deploy by Docker (Recommend)